-Chelsi Hayden Assistant Clinical Professor of Law and Director of Legal Research and Writing Program
+Chelsi Hayden Associate Clinical Professor of Law and Director of Legal Research and Writing Program

 Professor Chelsi Hayden joined the law faculty in 2017.
 She is directing and teaching in the Legal Research and Writing program and teaching advanced legal writing courses.
 Her research focuses on Evidence, Legal Methods, Legal Writing, and Learning Theories.
 In addition, she often writes for the Kansas bar.

 Prior to coming to Nebraska Law, Professor Hayden was a Clinical Professor of Law at the University of Kansas, where she taught predominately litigation focused classes—Evidence, Lawyering Skills, Advanced Legal Writing, and legal-skills simulation workshops.